Bledhard/andersen-trainee-1/README.md

    - Angular typesscript files;

 There's still a lot to do, but because of lack of time at August 2017 I've finished work with this project, making stable front-end part connected to DB through back-end logic.

+I can add something new to practice, in case someone will be intersted in this project - checkout commit history.